pnomolos/ajax-thumbnail-rebuild/readme.txt

 Upload the plugin to your blog, activate it, done.
 You can then rebuild all thumbnails in the tools section (Tools -> Rebuild Thumbnails).

+If you use W3 Total Cache, add the following exception in the "Never cache the following pages:" setting (Performance -> Page Cache): "admin-.*\.php"

 == Changelog ==

 = 1.05 =